The Stars of the Spotify Playlists

 Maximizing an opportunity

-For a few months now, Spotify has been inviting artists and labels to test those boundaries by submitting their music to playlist editors through Spotify's playlist submission feature (which can be found in Spotify for Artists and Spotify Analytics—a detailed how to can be found here).
-The program only started in July, but it's already bearing fruit for artists like Portland pop duo Small Million, who submitted the dreamy title track from their upcoming EP Young Fools to Spotify after getting wind of the New Music Submission feature from a friend.
+For a few months now, Spotify has been inviting artists and labels to test those boundaries by pitching their music to playlist editors through Spotify's playlist pitch feature (which can be found in Spotify for Artists and Spotify Analytics—a detailed how to can be found here).
+The program only started in July, but it's already bearing fruit for artists like Portland pop duo Small Million, who pitched the dreamy title track from their upcoming EP Young Fools to Spotify after getting wind of the New Music pitch feature from a friend.
 "It seemed like a great opportunity," said Small Million's Ryan Linder, "so we immediately jumped on it after noticing the feature was available on our artist dashboard."

 Shortly after that, "Young Fools" made it onto Spotify's Mellow Morning playlist.
 "It is still relatively fresh, but being on Spotify's radar has been great street cred and definitely helps with getting the music out there," said Linder.
 "The more people are listening on Spotify, the more people start to take notice in general, and vice versa—there’s a nice spillover effect."